 Understandably, one of the biggest concerns for air travel is sitting next to a fellow passenger you don’t know.
 ‘The International Air Transport Association (IATA) advises that independent research has found that there is still little confirmed evidence of onboard COVID-19 transmission between passengers to date, and the risk is counted as low,’ says Haughton.
 The cabin environment already makes the transmission of viruses difficult as there is limited face-to-face interaction with fellow passengers due to seats and passengers facing forwards, and with seatbacks acting as a solid barrier.
 Research also suggests that the airflow exchange rates and direction are less conducive to droplet spread.

-Cathay Pacific is doing everything to minimise this risk, which includes screening all passengers before boarding, instigating best hygiene practices onboard by requiring all passengers and crew to wear face coverings, regularly sanitising surfaces, and distributing customer care kits equipped with antibacterial wipes and extra masks.
+Cathay Pacific is doing everything to minimise this risk, which includes screening all passengers before boarding, instigating best hygiene practices onboard by requiring all passengers and crew to wear face masks, regularly sanitising surfaces, and distributing customer care kits equipped with antibacterial wipes and extra masks.

 Physical distancing is further enhanced by blocking seats between passengers wherever possible.